 Central Oregon: Adaptation and Compromise in an Arid Landscape

 Central Oregon is known primarily as an outdoor recreation center but beneath its regional playground surface it possesses a vital history.
 Its past, while sharing characteristics with the rest of the state and nation, is also unique.
 Central Oregon's is a history of adaptation and compromise in an area that offered great promise and few resources.
-Author Paul G. Claeyssens is currently the Heritage and Tribal Relations Program Manager for the Deschutes and Ochoco national forests.
-Author Ward Tonsfeldt is involved with a resource management consulting business in Bend.
+Author Paul G. Claeyssens is the Heritage and Tribal Relations Program Manager for the Deschutes and Ochoco national forests.
+Author Ward Tonsfeldt has a resource management consulting business in Bend.